cysouw/diathesis/text/c07_participle.md

    Der Verlust macht mich betroffen.
 :::

 The combination of *haben* with adjectives [@next] does not show any relationship to the *haben + Partizip* perfect.
-However, it is possible to draw a connection to the other *haben + Partizip* construction, namely the ~~dative experiencer anticausative~~ [@next b], see [@sec:participles-haben-passive].
-In both constructions the new subject (*sie*) is some sort of experiencer, who is also the possessor of the object (*Rechnung, Haare*).
+However, it is possible to draw a connection to the other *haben + Partizip* construction, namely the ~~dative passive~~ [@next b], see [@sec:participles-haben-passive].
+In both constructions the new subject (*sie*) is an experiencer, who is also the possessor of the object (*Rechnung, Haare*).

 ::: ex
 a.
-Ihre Rechnung ist noch offen. \
-   Sie hat noch eine Rechnung offen.
+Sie hat noch eine Rechnung offen. \
+   (= Ihre Rechnung ist noch offen.)
 b.
+Sie hat die Haare schön. \
-Ihre Haare sind geschnitten. \
+   (= Ihre Haare sind schön.)
-   Sie hat seine Haare geschnitten.
+c.
+Sie hat die Haare geschnitten. \
+   (= Ihre Haare sind geschnitten.)
 :::

 Finally, the light verbs *gehören*, *sehen*, *wissen* and *glauben* can be combined with participles, but they do not seem to occur with adjectives.

 ## Deponent verbs without alternations {#sec:participles-no-alternation}

-Most participles are regularly derived from verb stems that allow for finite verbforms.
+Most participles are regularly derived from verb stems that allow for finite verb forms.
 However, there are various participles that are not directly related to a finite verb, but that still occur in light verb constructions.
 Parallel to the '.3' sections in earlier chapters, I will discuss here various different kinds of participles without finite counterpart:

 - Some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb (see [@sec:participles-idiomatic-meaning]).
 - Some participles are derived from nouns, and the corresponding finite verb does not exist (see [@sec:participles-nouns]).